University of New Mexico bayoneting incident: May 8, 1970

-The Student Union Building on the campus of the University of New Mexico.

 On the morning of May 8, 1970, UNM President Ferrel Heady met with the Board of Regents to discuss the student strike and occupation of the Student Union Building.
 The Board decided to file a court order to force students to leave the Student Union Building in the interest of preventing damage to the building and property.
 Although the order provided for the use of force to clear the building, the UNM Board of Regents did not request that the National Guard be sent, instead opting for campus and city police.
 Students learned about the court order at about 8:45 am, and Heady visited the Student Union Building at about 10 am, asking students to voluntarily clear the building.

 At 11 am, about 300 of the protesters occupying the Student Union Building left to participate in a previously scheduled march in downtown Albuquerque.
 The protesters marched from UNM campus to the Federal Building, from there to Robinson Park, and finally back to the Student Union Building.
 During the march, students from Albuquerque High School appeared to initially join the march but instead began throwing rocks at protesters.
 Police intervened by creating a barrier between the two groups, shielding the marchers, and threatening to use tear gas on the high school students.
 One marcher was hospitalized after being hit by a rock.

 Later in the afternoon, the Board of Regents reconvened and decided that the Student Union Building could remain open under the supervision of the Union Board and the Faculty Policy Committee.
 However, this message never reached students or the National Guard, who were already on their way to campus under the direction of State Police Chief Martin Vigil.
 State Police arrived between 5 and 6 pm, read the court order, and gave students 20 minutes to clear the building.
 About half of the remaining students left, but 131 stayed including student body president Eric Nelson, and all 131 were arrested.
 Students did not resist arrest or retaliate in any way.
 At about 6:15 pm, the National Guard arrived and set up a defensive line with bayonets out.
 Calvin Horn, who became a university regent in 1971, later viewed footage of the event and described that "the milling crowd was no mob, no armed band of rebels....There was no resistance, no attempt to fight, just an average group of students...There was nothing to indicate a need for gas masks or unsheathed bayonets."
 The Guard rushed the crowd which included students, teachers, and media members, indiscriminately stabbing people with their bayonets.
 Reports conflict about whether 10 or 11 people were injured in the incident.
 By 7 pm, the crowd had cleared and the Student Union Building was closed.
 The National Guard left campus at around midnight.